prashantsah567/prashantsah567.github.io/readme.md

 # portfolio website

--> This is my portfolio website that best describes me

 -> Explore my major works and projects

--> I have build it using HTML, CSS and JavaScript
+-> Technology used: HTML, CSS, and JavaScript

+Note: I haven't updated this in a while

 -----Here is the link------